sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/Configuration/_index.md

   How to configure Reva IOP to provide Science Mesh services
 ---

-To get an understanding on how to create, use and manage Reva configuration, please refer to the [official Reva documentation](https://reva.link/docs/getting-started/beginners-guide/).
+To get an understanding on how to create, use and manage your two Reva configurations, please refer to the [official Reva documentation](https://reva.link/docs/getting-started/beginners-guide/).

 > NOTE: The following configuration sections are meant to be put into the main Reva configuration file (`revad.toml`), unless explicitly stated otherwise.